ONS-fintrans/R_Hackathon/README.md

 This repository contains the application and requirements to play Wordle.

 Wordle is a game were players have six attempts to guess a five-letter word.
-After each guess the tiles will change colour, this indicated to the player if the letters they guessed are in the word / in the correct position.
+After each guess the tiles will change colour, this indicates to the player if the letters they guessed are in the word / in the correct position.

 ![image](https://github.com/ONS-fintrans/R_Hackathon/assets/49981451/bfd76f66-6d5e-4e7d-8271-e632dceb399b)